DillonSteyl/SCIE1000/Week 9/array_introduction_2.md

 final = exams*0.5+assignments*0.35+attendance*0.15

-print("The final marks out of 100 are:", final")
+print("The final marks out of 100 are:", final)
 ```